RadMageIRL/DQVI_SCRIPT_REFILL/README.md

 ---

-## This is somebody else's work, and almost all of it
+## Most of this is someone else's work

 **NoPrgress translated this game.** 6,539 of the 6,960 messages in the main script are theirs.
 Every character voice, every place name, every item and